What happens after you order:

-Then add one layer of paper mache to your larger-than-life jackrabbit wall sculpture will be ready for its final layer of paper mache or paper mache clay, and you can proudly say “I made it myself!).
+Then add one layer of paper mache to your larger-than-life jackrabbit wall sculpture, and you can proudly say “I made it myself!”

 I used newsprint for the spotted fur on the jackrabbit shown above, but you can use acrylic paint, instead.
 Clear fingernail polish will make his eyes bright and shiny.